 “Empowering one human rights defender means empowering an entire community.”

 Being a human rights defender is in many parts of the world a dangerous job.
 Being a woman human rights defender can often be even more dangerous.
-Faith Namansa was tired of seeing so many women leaving her organisation, BUSOGANET, due to threats and harassments.
+Faith Namansa was tired of seeing so many women leaving her organisation, BUSOGANET, due to threats and harassment.
 So, she decided to act.
 She and her colleagues are among the 1421 human rights defenders who received support from the Emergency Fund last year.

 Faith is the director of Busoga Governance and Social Accountability Network (BUSOGANET), an umbrella network of 82 grass-root civil society organisations in the region of Busoga, Uganda.
 It is a women-led organisation pushing for good governance in Uganda.
 Their vision – a society free from corruption where human rights are respected.

 “Many of our grass-root human rights defenders lack even the most basic digital and physical security knowledge.
-This makes them extremely exposed to corrupt officials, confiscation of their devices and falling victims to hacking, stalking and online sexual violence,” Faith tells Civil Rights Defenders.
+This makes them extremely exposed to corrupt officials, confiscation of their devices and falling victim to hacking, stalking and online sexual violence,” Faith tells Civil Rights Defenders.

-Empowering grass root human rights defenders
+Empowering grass-root human rights defenders

 The general lack of know-how amongst their members on how to handle security risks and threats caused BUSAGONET to lose activists at a rapid pace.